vszakats/hb/docs/examples.md

 ## More examples

-More examples can be provided with the installation package of the Harbour.
+You can find many more examples in the source package of Harbour.
 Look into the [`tests`](https://github.com/{{ site.repo_slug }}/tree/master/tests)
 and [`extras`](https://github.com/{{ site.repo_slug }}/tree/master/extras)
-directory to find other examples, but the best example is the source code of Harbour itself.
+directories to find them, but the best example is the source code of Harbour itself.

 ---